skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

     ![](assets/rstudio/06-create-project.png)

-    RStudio will clone a local copy of the materials on github.
+    RStudio will clone a local copy of the materials on GitHub.
 You can use the Files pane in the bottom right-hand corner of the IDE to navigate to `quarto.qmd`.
 Click on the file to open it.

+    > Note: SSH authentication is not available in Snowpark Container Services, so when creating projects from Git, you may need to authenticate Git operations over HTTPS, using a username and password or a personal access token.

 ### Install R Packages